Geography of the United Kingdom: Finance and services

 Once, every large city had a stock exchange.
 Now, the UK financial industry is concentrated overwhelmingly in the City of London and Canary Wharf, with back office and administrative operations often dispersed around the south of England.
 London is one of the world's great financial centres and is usually referred to as a world city.
 There is also a significant legal and ebusiness industry in Leeds.

 Regional disparity

 The effect of changing economic fortune has contributed to the creation of the so-called North-South divide, in which decaying industrial and ex-industrial areas of Northern England, Scotland and Wales contrast with the wealthy, finance and technology-led southern economy.
 This has led successive governments to develop regional policy to try to rectify the imbalance.
 However, this is not to say that the north–south divide is uniform; some of the worst pockets of deprivation can be found in London, whilst parts of Cheshire and North Yorkshire are very wealthy.
 Nor is the North-South divide limited to the economic sphere; cultural and political divisions weigh heavily too.

 Natural resources

-Historically, much of the United Kingdom was forested.
-Since prehistoric times, man has deforested much of the United Kingdom.

-Agriculture is intensive, highly mechanised, and efficient by European standards, producing about 60% of food needs with only 1% of the labour force.
-It contributes around 2% of GDP.
-Around two thirds of production is devoted to livestock, one third to arable crops.

-In 1993, it was estimated that land use was: